 If lights and shadows fascinate you or the softness of visual expression inspires you, Daria is the verified choice for your wedding photography needs.
-Multilingual, Daria is fluent in Russian, French and English.
+Multilingual, Daria is fluent in French and English.

 Another Master’s degree in media communication followed suit from the University of Montreal (2010) and another bachelor’s degree in film production at Concordia University in 2012.
 Rewarded with a scholarship, in 2014 she moved to Hong Kong to finish the program, where she got a position of a photo-editor and producer in an international media start-up co-launched by Condé Nast Publications and a Chinese corporation Goldin Group.